 Ikiriko received her MFA in Criticism and Curatorial Practice from OCAD University and has taught at Toronto Metropolitan University and Sheridan College.
-She has published curatorial and critical writings internationally with Aperture, Public Journal, C Magazine and Blackflash; held appointments on several gallery, institutional, and publication Advisory Boards; and has received funding from municipal, provincial, and national arts funding bodies.
-She is co-founder alongside Toleen Touq, of wave~form~projects curatorial collective.
+She has published critical texts with Aperture, Public Journal, C Magazine, Blackflash and held appointments on several local and international advisory boards and juries.

 Contact